 Once you have your DNA results available, you will also see those users who match with your test.
 You will be able to contact these people to see if you are related.
 It is helpful if you both have a family tree prepared as you will be able to look back to find your most recent common ancestor to confirm how you are related.
-This can help you both as you can both add the descendants on the other side of your family tree to your family tree.
+This can help you both as you can both add the ancestors and their descendants to your family tree.

 Who should do a DNA test?